Eagle's Nest Tunnel and Sha Tin Heights Tunnel

 Eagle's Nest Tunnel and Sha Tin Heights Tunnel are road tunnels in the New Territories of Hong Kong.
 Both tunnels were officially opened on 21 March 2008.
-The tunnels connect Cheung Sha Wan through Eagle's Nest hill to Tai Wai, and are linked by a shared toll plaza.
+The tunnels connect Cheung Sha Wan through Eagle's Nest hills to Tai Wai, and are linked by a shared toll plaza.
 Eagle's Nest Tunnel is connected at its southern end to Stonecutters Bridge and Ching Cheung Road, whereas Sha Tin Heights Tunnel is linked at the northern end to Che Kung Miu Road and Tai Po Road.
 The tunnels are part of the Tsing Sha Highway of Route 8, and were constructed in anticipation of future traffic demands generated by development in the northeast New Territories.
 The combined toll for the two tunnels is HK$8 (for private cars).

 Construction

 Eagle's Nest Tunnel

 The contract for the construction of the Eagle's Nest Tunnel was awarded to a joint venture between Leighton Asia and Kumagai Gumi.
 Construction began in October 2003 and the estimated cost of the project is HK$1.84 billion.

 The project comprises two 2.1 km, three-lane tunnels from Butterfly Valley to Sha Tin Valley through Eagle's Nest mountain (granite), and all the associated electrical, mechanical and landscaping works that will be necessary.
 The tunnel was commissioned in March 2008.
 The full scope of the construction project includes: